gsangeryee/smart-contract-audit-reports/typical_issues/logical_issues.md

 ### Real Cases

 - [[2024-08-wildact#[M-03] Inconsistency across multiple repaying functions causing lender to pay extra fees]]
+- [[2024-10-Primodium#[C-02] The portion of the pot corresponding to locked points is not distributed to the players]]

 ### Audit Key Points:
 1. Identification Points